marxin/texi2rst-generated/sphinx/gcc/options-that-control-optimization.rst

   .. option:: uninlined-thunk-time

     Same as :option:`--param uninlined-function-insns` and
-    :option:`--param uninlined-function-time` but applied to function thunks
+    :option:`--param uninlined-function-time` but applied to function thunks.

   .. option:: inline-min-speedup